JulianKeane/COGS-108-Final-Project/README.md

 # COGS-108-Final-Project
 Final Project done for COGS 108: Data Science in Project.
-Done in collaboration with Samarth Aggarwal (GitHub: samarth1998)
+Done in collaboration with Samarth Aggarwal (GitHub: samarth1998), Dohyun Kim, and Allie Pai